 Total Focus Optometry is Here For You

-At Total Focus Optometry, we’ve spent the last 70 years building meaningful relationships with our patients and their families.
-From routine eye exams to contact lens fittings we offer our patients a variety of services to meet their eye care needs.
+At Total Focus Optometry, we’ve spent the last 70 years building meaningful relationships with our patients and their families. we are committed to meeting all of your eye care needs with personalized attention and care, ensuring your vision and health are our top priority.

 Over our 70 years, we’ve seen eye care change tremendously.
 With high-end technology now available to optometrists, we’re able to provide more and more services to serve you better than we could in the past.